 Sue: Excellent!
 Kill ‘em all!

-The Doctor intervenes and he leads the Mandrels away with his dog whistle.
-It isn’t long before they are mewing like contented pets.
+The Doctor leads the Mandrels away with his dog whistle, and it isn’t long before they are mewing like contented pets.

 Sue: That’s so cute.
 This is a lovely moment.

 The Doctor leads the Mandrels back into the CET projection of Eden.
 However, things don’t go according to plan and the Doctor is left screaming: “My fingers, my arms, my legs!
 Ah!
 My everything!”